What is Customer Satisfaction Process

 If customers complain about the quality of customer service, dive into this issue and think about what exactly can be improved.

 Maybe all the people complaining contacted the same customer service agent?
 If people complain about the website – talk to the IT team how you can fix the issues.
-When changes are in place, it’s time to move to the last point of customer satisfaction process.
+When changes are in place, it’s time to move to the last point of the customer satisfaction process.

 When you implement changes inspired by answers to one survey, run another one to see if they worked.
 Customers might not like the solution or solving one problem can bring another one to the surface.